The most wonderful time of the year is nearly upon us! Cancel Christmas. Veto Valentine’s Day. Move over Mother’s Day (sorry, Mom).

 Sadly, that is the case.
 There are a great many who think that having a special event on this one day of the year fills up the employee’s emotional bank account enough to perpetuate top levels of performance.
 But come November, or July, or possibly even the first Saturday in March, some employees will already have burned it up like a piece of magician’s flash paper.

 Like any other holiday or special nationally recognized day, its nice to put a spotlight on Employee Appreciation.
 However, if you lose sight of it the rest of the year, its hardly worth any effort at all.

 Like Christmas, Valentine’s Day, and Mother’s Day, the spirit of this special day should live with us throughout our daily lives, on a regular basis.
-It should be something we are always conscious of, not just living out in a single event, unless we’re satisfied with just going through the motions.
+Therefore, it should be something we are always conscious of, not just living out in a single event, unless we’re satisfied with just going through the motions.

 OK, now for a few simple ideas (there are a million and one ways to do this; this is just to get you started):

-Food trucks are an awesome way to get the team together for an employee appreciation event.
+We do our best to treat our employees on the regular.
+For instance, food trucks are an awesome way to get the team together for an employee appreciation event.
 We gathered the team to celebrate the employees, and decided to expand it to a company-wide field day.